kennethdean2010/tutorials/HOW-TO-deploy-multiple-application-versions/README.md

 ##Smart Computer Group

 Just as before, we are going to leverage our existing `deploy_Numbers` Smart Computer Group to handle the logic of determining when software should be deployed or updated on a particular workstation.
-Before this however, we also need a logical way of targeting a specific version of the OS.
+However, we also need a logical way of targeting a specific version of the OS.

 ###deploy_Firefox